melari/coding-challenges/README.md

 - `#values`: enumerator that yields all values in the grid one by one, in reading order.
 - `#values_with_positions`: enumerator that yields each value with its (x,y) position
 - `#neighbours(pos, include_diagonal: false)`: gives the neighbours of the given position.
 Each element of the returned array is a tuple of the form `[pos, value]`
+- `#zone(pos, distance)`: gives a list of cells within a certain distance of a position.
+Each element of the returned array is a tuple of the form `[pos, value, distance]`, where distance is the manhattan distance from the zone's center.
 - `#dup`: dups the grid itself but not the elements in the cells.
 - `#deep_dup`: dups the grid and calls `dup` on all elements.